spencerkinney/screenflow/README.md

 ![ScreenFlow Logo](screenflow.png)

 ScreenFlow is a simple React application built with Chakra UI that allows you to upload an image and receive the bounding box coordinates of desktop icons on the computer.
-This project serves as a proof of concept (POC) for a computer vision model that detects desktop icons, potentially enabling an AI or robot to visually navigate and operate a desktop computer.
+The goal of this project is to explore the potential of AI in automating and navigating desktop environments, enabling a robot or AI to visually interact with a computer as humans do.

 ## Project Overview